tpage99/wcpartners/src/pages/resources/community-events.md

 Visit the conference website in order to learn more about the conference or how to apply for a scholarship: https://at.mo.gov/power-up-conference/powerup-generalinfo.html

+### Urban Air Sensory Friendly Night

+_Tuesday, March 31, 2020 from 4pm - 8pm_

+Urban Air Adventure Park is transformed into a calmer atmosphere for those with special needs and sensory processing difficulty, their siblings, and caregivers.
+No flashing lights, no music, and no whistles.

+This special session will be March 31st, from 4 pm to 8 pm.
+Special discounted price for kids.
+Parents and caregivers admitted free.

+$12 for Basic Access
+$16 for Deluxe Access
+Deluxe gives you access to all our trampolines (including Tumble Track, The Apex, DropZone, Dodgeball, ProZone, & Slam Dunk Zone) as well as our Tubes Playground, Battle Beam and Warrior Course.

+Guest MUST mention they are there for the sensory friendly night in order to receive promotion.
+Guest may also purchase a meal package of 2 slices of pizza and a beverage for \$3.00, but also MUST mention that at concession.

+You will also have the opportunity to pre-purchase if you would like!
+(More to come super soon!!!!)

+Learn more about this event here: https://www.facebook.com/events/201796080971723/

 ---

 ## April 2020